alanszp/kb-technology/training/ruby/exercises/metaprogramming-kata.md

 ## Optional requirements:
   * remove, hide or rename the new method.
-  * implement trivial - nont thread safe - lazy loading
+  * implement trivial - non thread safe - lazy loading
   * allow to parameterize the get_instance selector

 # Decorator / Interceptor